Instilling Financial Literacy in Children

 How many times have you heard this from your kids: “All of my friends have iPhones, why can’t I have one too?”
 Or perhaps your teen “needs” a new car because the old hand-me-down from dad is just too embarrassing.
-It’s a rare parent who hasn’t heard their children complain about not having what they want, but how many know what it takes to earn the money that pays for it?
-A quick review of some statistics highlights the fact that we need to do a better job of educating our children about finance:
+It’s rare a parent hasn’t heard their children complain about not having what they want, but how many know what it takes to earn the money that pays for it?
+A quick review of some statistics highlights the fact that we need to do a better job of instilling financial literacy in children:

 - 93% of Americans believe all high school students should be required to take a class in financial education however, to date, only four states (Missouri, Utah, Tennessee, and Virginia) require high school students to take a semester-long course in personal finance.i